 If you’re a student who works hard toward academic success, you deserve to be recognized.
 At CMU, we’ll reward your efforts through our scholarship opportunities.
-Academic Scholarships are granted to qualified incoming undergraduate CLAS students based on their academic record, GPA and ACT scores.
+Academic Scholarships are granted to qualified incoming undergraduate Fayette campus students based on their academic record, GPA and ACT scores.

 Students must me enrolled full time (12 hours or more) to be eligible for CMU or institutional scholarships and grants.